First Rays of the New Rising Sun: Release and reception

 When First Rays of the New Rising Sun was released in 1997, it charted at number 49 on the Billboard 200 in the United States, and at number 37 on the UK Albums Charts in Britain.
 In 2010, the album was remastered and re-released by Sony Legacy and included a DVD with a mini-documentary titled An Inside Look: First Rays of the New Rising Sun.

 According to Robert Christgau in Blender, First Rays of the New Rising Sun was Kramer's reimagination of Hendrix's projected double LP, which was not as remarkable musically as his last studio album Electric Ladyland (1968) and "not too profound lyrically".
 Nonetheless, Christgau deemed it a suitable successor to The Cry of Love, as well as "a powerful collection by a genius whose songwriting kept growing and whose solos rarely disappoint."
 Sean Murphy from PopMatters believed it was more successful than The Cry of Love in realizing Hendrix's vision.
 He highlighted the "liberating presence" of bassist Billy Cox, deeming him an improvement over Noel Redding.
 According to Murphy, Cox allowed the band to "spread out and chase the guitarist as he soars above, around and beneath them".
-Rolling Stone magazine called the album "a cohesive cosmic missive", writing that it "illuminates what would have been a transitional phase for Hendrix".
+Rolling Stone called the album "a cohesive cosmic missive", writing that it "illuminates what would have been a transitional phase for Hendrix".